jackoalan/JackoXcodeColourTheme/README.md

 How to install
 --------------

 Simply use the [installer PKG](/downloads/jackoalan/JackoXcodeColourTheme/JackoXcodeColourThemeSigned.pkg) attached to this repository to install the files automatically.
+The package installs only in the user's domain and doesn't require an admin password.
+Up to two files are added to the filesystem (as shown by Installer's `File > Show Files`).

 Alternatively, place the `.dvtcolorscheme` files in `~/Library/Developer/Xcode/UserData/FontAndColorThemes/`